Improved Functionality and Tips for Importing STL and NASTRAN® Files

 solid and ends with a line starting with

 endsolid.
-Many programs support text STL files that can contain several of these sections in one file.
-Importing this type of file now results in multiple geometric objects, the number of which depends on how many such sections are found.
+Many programs support text STL files, which can contain several of these sections in one file.
+Importing this type of file results in multiple geometric objects, the number of which depends on how many such sections are found.

-This blog post concerns all other cases when we need to create a new mesh in COMSOL Multiphysics, or we need to modify the imported mesh in some way.
-Modifications can include, for example, that we need to create a solid object from the imported surface mesh, or that we need to add a surrounding domain, or sometimes just to partition and delete portions of what is imported.
+This blog post concerns all other cases when we need to create a new mesh in COMSOL Multiphysics or modify the imported mesh in some way.
+Modifications can include, for example, creating a solid object from the imported surface mesh, adding a surrounding domain, or sometimes just partitioning and deleting portions of what is imported.
 All of these operations, including the creation of a new mesh, require working with a geometry in COMSOL Multiphysics.
 To help address cases like these, let’s take a look at how to create a geometry using an imported STL or NASTRAN® file.

 Creating a Geometry from an Imported Mesh

-A couple of versions back, the steps to create a geometry from a mesh in COMSOL Multiphysics became more user friendly and intuitive.
-Now, when you import an STL file or a mesh in NASTRAN® file format as a geometry, the software automatically creates a Mesh Part that we can easily access by clicking the Go To Source button next to the Mesh drop-down list.
+The steps to create a geometry from a mesh in COMSOL Multiphysics are user friendly and intuitive.
+When we import an STL file or a mesh in the NASTRAN® file format as a geometry, the software automatically creates a Mesh Part that we can easily access by clicking the Go To Source button next to the Mesh drop-down menu.

-The Go to Source button in the Geometry Settings window will take you to the created Mesh Part.
+The Go to Source button in the Geometry Settings window takes us to the created Mesh Part.

 Using the Boundary Partitioning Settings

-In the Mesh Part, we can influence how the boundary of the mesh is partitioned by using the Boundary partitioning setting.
-Using a Minimal boundary partitioning creates as few faces as possible, sometimes only one.
+In the Mesh Part, we can influence how the boundary of the mesh is partitioned by using the Boundary partitioning setting of the Import node.
+Using a Minimal boundary partitioning creates as few faces as possible — sometimes only one.
 The Minimal setting is usually a good choice when the source is a 3D scan.
-Then there’s the default Automatic boundary partitioning, which is best suited for cases where the imported mesh has a natural face partitioning (i.e., when the mesh is from a CAD design).
+The default Automatic boundary partitioning is best suited for cases where the imported mesh has a natural face partitioning (i.e., when the mesh is from a CAD file).
 There’s also an option to manually set the parameters by choosing Detect faces.

 For times when changing the Maximum boundary neighbor angle is not satisfactory for our needs, we may also need to adjust the Minimum relative area and the Maximum neighbor angle.
 The Minimum relative area setting limits how small the detected planar faces can be relative to the total area of the surface mesh, while the Maximum neighbor angle setting sets the maximum tolerated angle between neighboring boundary elements in the same planar face.

-For example, to detect the two highlighted boundaries in the example below, we decreased the Minimum relative area to 0.001 and increased the Maximum neighbor angle to 1 degree.
+For example, to detect the two highlighted boundaries in the example below, we decrease the Minimum relative area to 0.001 and increase the Maximum neighbor angle to 1 degree.

 Making the Geometry Smooth

-The geometry import settings highlighting the Simplify mesh settings.
+The geometry import settings, highlighting the Simplify mesh selection.

 To make meshing the resulting geometry more robust, keep the Simplify mesh check box selected.
 If the triangles in the imported mesh are isotropic and define a relatively smooth surface, we can lower the Relative simplification tolerance and the Defect removal factor so that less simplification is performed.

-If a face appears strange, as pictured in the middle image above, it is usually due to problems that occur when generating the rendering mesh, or problems that occur when generating the on-screen visualization of the face.
+If a face appears strange, as pictured in the middle image above, it is usually due to problems that occur when generating the rendering mesh or the on-screen visualization of the face.
 This could indicate that there is an underlying problem that will cause issues when, for example, partitioning the geometry, combining it with other objects, or even meshing.
 In this case, the geometry meshed without a problem and increasing the Defect removal factor produced a more “well-behaved” face.